 As I interpreted the time travel in Endgame, Banner explains that you can’t go back in time and change the past to then change the future.
 So, it doesn’t work like Back to the Future.
-In that way, the future is also your past – if you travel to the past that is.
-The Ancient One also supports this and explains that if the Stones are returned to the exact moment they’re taken in the past, then there won’t be branched realities.
+In that way, the future is also your past – if you travel to the past, that is.
+The Ancient One also supports this.
+She explains that if the Stones return to the exact moment they’re taken in the past, there won’t be branched realities.
 Banner then promises the Ancient one that they can preserve a single timeline.

 And that’s what I argue Steve does.
 He travels to the past.
-Yes, he’s warned about not entering alternate timelines but there’s no evidence in the film he actually crossed over into one.
-Rather, like what Banner and the Ancient One explains, their goal was to preserve a single timeline.
+Yes, he’s warned about not entering alternate timelines, but there’s no evidence in the film he crossed over into one.
+Instead, like what Banner and the Ancient One explains, their goal was to preserve a single timeline.
 Gamora, Thanos, and Loki also seem to exist in this timeline and not a branched reality.

 If you watch the pilot of Agent Carter, you’ll see just how much they purposely connect Steve to Peggy even more than before.
 Why bother if she’s just going to marry someone else?
 The biggest clue hides in the title of the episode: “Now is Not the End.”
 Compare that to the title of “Endgame,” and you can see how the story comes full circle.
 On re-watch, it’s obvious Steve and Peggy ending up together is what they were planning all along.

 But what about Sousa, you might ask?
-Well, if you pay attention closely, Sousa doesn’t quite fit into the narrative or clues presented in the later movies, also supporting the theory that Steve was always meant to be Peggy’s husband.
+If you pay attention closely, Sousa doesn’t quite fit into the narrative or clues presented in the later movies, supporting the theory that Steve was always meant to be Peggy’s husband.
 Not Sousa.
 So, therefore, no branched reality.

 Captain America: Winter Soldier

 In Captain America: Winter Soldier, when Steve reunites with an older Peggy, they show a clip of Peggy talking about her husband in 1953.
 She said: